 Conclusion

-The SerialVersionUID is a unique number in Java that helps your objects stay properly matched when they are saved and later loaded by the memory.
+The SerialVersionUID is a unique number in Java that helps your objects stay properly matched when they are saved and later loaded into memory.
 It prevents errors if the class has changed over time.
 By using it, you can make sure objects are correctly matched during loading, even after the program is updated.
 This makes it easier to manage the saved data and share it between the different systems

 If you want to learn more about Java, you can refer to our Java Course.

-Q1.
-Why do we use the serialVersionUID?

 Q2.
+Why do we use the serialVersionUID in Java?

+Q3.
 Should serialVersionUID be unique?

 No, the serialVersionUID does not need to be unique across the classes; it just has to be unique within the same class.

-Q3.
+Q4.
 Why is serialization required in Java?

 Serialization in Java allows you to convert complex data structures, like objects, into a thing that can be easily stored and shared.

-Q5.
+Q6.
 Why serialVersionUID is used?

 It is used during the deserialization to verify that the sender and receiver have loaded the classes for that object only, that are compatible for serialization.